hyperledger-labs/pubsub-interop/example-subscriber/besu/README.md

 ## Start the network

 To start the network, run the run.sh file and then the run-daap.sh file.
 To learn more about Hyperledger Besu, visit [their repo](https://github.com/hyperledger/besu).

+## Stop and remove the network

+To stop the network, run the stop.sh file and to remove the network, run the remove.sh file.